 - Iserina from the Mobile Suit Gundam TV series tries to avenge the death of her boyfriend, Garma Zabi She only ends up dead, and the White Base crew end up reflecting on how useless her Roaring Rampage of Revenge was.

 - This is Naruto's reason for wanting to stop the Fourth Shinobi War.
 Apparently, it doesn't matter to him if the opposing army consist of mindless, expendable mooks, zombie ninjas, magical stone giants all.
+Though it may be his side, the living side, he's worried about and he didn't know about the opposing side being non-human.

 - Volume 15 of Fullmetal Alchemist is this trope, due to its focus on the characters' flashback on Ishvallan War.